‘[Mponeng Deeps] is not through the gate yet. But this is an orebody you want to develop’

 LIFE OF PETER

-Steenkamp is a hugely experienced mining engineer, with more than 39 years of experience in the industry on both coal and gold mines.
-He holds mine manager’s certificates for both metal and fiery mines in addition to his BEng degree.
-He worked at Harmony from 2003 to 2007 before moving to African Rainbow Minerals.
+Steenkamp cuts an affable demeanour.
+He is a mining engineer with over 30 years’ experience in the gold and coal sectors.
+Such technical know-how will be brought to bear on decisions such as the potential expansion at Mponeng.
+He has also had senior positions at African Rainbow Minerals and Sasol.
 In a move he no doubt would like to forget about, he was briefly CEO of failed junior miner Pamodzi Gold, which collapsed on his watch.
-After Pamodzi he joined Sasol as vice-president mining and returned to Harmony as CEO in 2016.
+He returned to Harmony as CEO in 2016.